openactive/data-catalogs/README.md

 ### For large booking systems with multiple databases
 If you have created a new Data Catalog, simply create a [Pull Request for the OpenActive Data Catalog Collection](https://github.com/openactive/data-catalogs/edit/master/data-catalog-collection.jsonld) and add your Data Catalog's production URL to the `hasPart` array.

+## Reviewing PRs for a new dataset or data catalog

+Reviewers must verify that that all criteria in the checklist found in the [pull_request_template.md](./pull_request_template.md) have been met.

+This can be achieved by:
+- Checking that CI passes (CI will run the [OpenActive Test Suite](https://developer.openactive.io/publishing-data/data-feeds/testing-feeds#openactive-test-suite)) to validate feeds
+- Checking that the dataset site references a valid GitHub Issues Board

+In cases where the data is likely to be valuable to data users while the data publisher is fixing bugs in their feeds, it may be added as a "preview" (either to `data-catalog-collection-preview.jsonld` or `singular-preview.jsonld`).
+This preview state will be reflected within the OpenActive Status Dashboard.

+## Tests
+The repository includes basic tests to check the validity of the JSON-LD `@id` references included within it.

 ## Related specifications